 The Difference Between BMW ‘M’ and ‘Alpina’ Models

-The Alpina is curated with luxury in mind, but does not mean that they skimped on the engine.
-Alpina re-configures the production engines out of your normal 3, 5, 6 and 7 series, to usually push more power than the M variant.
+Alpina is curated with luxury in mind, but that doesn’t mean that they are big hulking land yachts.
+Alpina re-configures the production engines out of your normal 3, 5, and 8 series, in some cases pushing more power than the M variant.
 The results are true luxury touring cars that are incredibly fast.
-There are numerous differences between the two brands, but which one is arguably better on the roads we drive everyday?
+There are numerous differences between the two brands, but which one is arguably better on the roads we drive every day?
+Let’s take a closer look at the differences between the two.

 The Alpina Difference